reddragon/blog.gaurav.ai/source/_posts/2011-12-24-recursion-is-ubiquitous.markdown

   sort(str.begin(), str.end());
   permute(0);
 }
-[/sourcecode]
+{% endcodeblock %}

 Isn't it beautiful?
-Its magical how we apparently do no work in every step, and it all stitches together so magically.
+Its magical how we apparently do no work in every step, and it all stitches together so beautifully.